In Oracle SQL, an existential

 EXISTS

-operator can be more efficient than using IN
+operator can be more efficient than using IN for certain cases,

 particularly when the subquery returns a large number of rows.
 This is because EXISTS